Parking space: Women's parking spaces

 In some countries, women's parking spaces have been established in more visible spots to reduce the chance of sexual attacks, facilitate parking for women, or to provide spaces that are closer to shopping centers or employment.

-US curb markings
+Variable street parking

+United Kingdom

+Painted lines on the road prohibiting parking come in yellow or red, and in single or double, as defined by The Traffic Signs Regulations and General Directions 2016 (TSRGD).
+Whilst double lines prohibit either parking or stopping entirely, single lines, accompanied by a sign, are time-dependent.
+Single yellow lines allow for parking within certain times of day, days of the week, and may have restrictions on time stayed, time not to return within, and parking charges.
+Single red lines allow for parking, waiting, or loading within certain times, but are otherwise designated 'no stopping' areas.

+United States

-Curb markings in the United States are prescribed by the Manual of Uniform Traffic Control Devices (MUTCD).
+The Manual of Uniform Traffic Control Devices (MUTCD) prescribes rules on curb markings.
 Local highway agencies may prescribe special colors for curb markings to supplement standard signs for parking regulation.
 California has designated an array of colors for curb regulations.
 A white curb designates passenger pick up or drop off.
 The green curb is for time limited parking.
 The yellow curb is for loading, and the blue curb is for disabled persons with proper vehicle identification.
 The red curb is for emergency vehicles only - fire lanes (no stopping, standing, or parking).

 In Oregon and Florida, the yellow curb is utilized to indicate no parking.
 In Georgia either red or yellow can be used to indicate no parking.
 In Seattle, Washington, alternating red and yellow curb markings indicate a bus stop.